Dhara06/Speech_To_Text/README.md

 # Speech_To_Text
-A speech-to-text convertor using python.
+A speech-to-text convertor using python and SpeechRecognition.